umhau/vmc/README.md

 The model folder will contain all necessary files to run PocketSphinx with the newly created custom voice model.

-Note that dependencies are not checked when running vmc.sh.
+Note that dependencies are not checked when running vmc.
 To check dependencies, see the section above.

 Background